NVIDIA DOCA PCC Application Guide

 The placement of the PCC threads per core can be controlled using the EU indexes.
 Utilizing a large number of EUs, while limiting the number of threads per core, gives the best event handling rate and lowest event latency.

-The last EU is used for communication with the NIC while all others are for data path CC event handling.
+The last EU is used for communication with the BlueField Platform while all others are for data path CC event handling.

 Refer to DOCA Arg Parser for more information regarding the supported flags and execution modes.